by Andrea M. Darcy

-Feeling depressed that you’ve gained weight from all the lockdowns lately?
+Feeling depressed that you’ve gained weight lately?
 Or is it really that you were already a bit depressed, and that’s why you turned so easily to food?
-Weight gain and depression are often closely linked.
+Weight gain and depression can be closely linked.

 Did gaining weight make me depressed?